pmatiello/ansiescape/README.markdown

 # Ansiescape

-Ansiescape is a library for easy building of strings with [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code).
+Ansiescape is a Scala library for easy building of strings with [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code).

 Currently, the standard ANSI colors (black, red, green, yellow, blue, purple, cyan, white) are supported both as text and background colors.
 Also, bold, underline and blink are supported as effects.

 ## Installing